emangulo/csv-combiner/README.md

 ### How to use

-1. Add files/folders into the input folder
+1. Add CSV files/folders into the input folder
-2. Modify the app.js file nameFilter variable to only look at files with names that include this variable
+2. Run the app-Jobs.py or app-JobFilters.py file
-3. Run app with: `node app.js`
+3. The combine file will be in the output folder